Victoirey/data-analyst-interview/README.md

 # The Test!

-We'd like you to answer the following questions, using the language of your choice (Python, SQL or R)
+We'd like you to answer the following questions, using SQL

 If you are comfortable in more than one, please feel free to share one or more solutions in a different language.